 Natural Color Variations in Cherry Wood Drums:

 Cooperman is all-about the amazing quality of local hardwoods.
-We live and work in the foothills of Vermont’s Green Mountains. and we have a powerful synergistic relation to the trees around us.
+We live and work in the foothills of Vermont’s Green Mountains. and we have a powerfully synergistic relation to the trees around us.

-For us, as builders, the choice of a wood species for a particular model drum is largely about workability ( how easy is it for us to mill saw, dimension, and bend), and sonority (the tone, resonance, attack and sustain, etc.).
-Then too, there are aesthetic aesthetics (color and grain pattern) considerations.
-Work here can pause to simply admire an intricately grained plank of wood.
+For us, as builders, the choice of a wood species for a particular model drum is largely about workability ( how easy is it for us to mill saw, dimension, and bend), and we mmight be the principle consideration.
+Then too, there are aesthetic (color and grain pattern) considerations; work here at our millshop can sometimes pause to simply admire an intricately grained plank of wood.

 In the upcoming months, we will feature posts about each of the wood species we use and explain our motivations for preferring a particular wood for a particular model drum.
 But let’s focus here on a common question about the color/appearance of the wood.
 More specifically, let’s look at the question of the various colorations and hues that we see in the drums that we build from local Cherry wood.